 Let’s start with the top.
-The ceiling was replaced with one sheet of wood beadboard and then set in a coffered setting with pine boards and trim.
+The ceiling is now one sheet of wood beadboard.
+Then, we add a coffered setting with pine boards and trim.
 I could just sit and look at it forever.
 So much better than that corrugated plastic drop ceiling.

-Now for our vanity…after a year or so of searching for the perfect fitting dresser, I found this treasure on Craigslist while taking a brain break during my stay in the NICU with our daughter.
+Now for our vanity in our farmhouse bathroom.
+After a year or so of searching for the perfect fitting dresser, I found this treasure on Craigslist while taking a brain break during my stay in the NICU with our daughter.
 God has a sense of humor.

 It fits like a glove in the tiny space we had allotted, and it came out just as I had envisioned it.
 You’d have to see the before to really appreciate it.
 Don’t worry, I have a plan for the old vanity.
 Nothing goes to waste around here!

-Below the dresser is the freezer basket I showed you in my last post, that came from when our chest freezer died (also while in the NICU).
+Below the dresser is the freezer basket I showed you in my last post.
+It is from when our chest freezer died (also while in the NICU).
 I just buzzed the handles off with my Dremel and voila!

 I sanded down the dresser top and then stained with one of my favorite stains by Varathane, Early American.
 We’ve used it on our bedroom faux beams and on our Pottery Barn knock-0ff as well.
 To finish it off with a die-hard topcoat, I used my new-found love, Waterlox in satin, that I mentioned in my previous post as well.
 Boy does this stuff work like a dream!

 Our dresser did not have that backsplash prior to our retro-fit, but we felt it necessary to add it because our baseboard kept the vanity from fitting snugly against the wall, which caused it to set about a half-inch out.
 That would mean water spray going down there and possibly other goodies – with 6 kids you just never know.